My very first nonfiction book is out in the world! Although, I should add it is very much OF this world.

 I would like to add:

 Faen (Thai) – Gender neutral lover/partner/special someone.
-Faen is more significant than a boyfriend/girlfriend but also not as legally binding as spouse.
+Faen is more significant than a boyfriend/girlfriend but not as legally binding as spouse.

 Book Nibble